 The Infection Prevention and Control (IPC) program works with hospital pharmacists and physicians to promote appropriate antibiotic treatment, and with Environmental Services to ensure that all rooms of patients with suspected or known CDI are cleaned twice a day with a sporicidal agent.
-The IPC program also collaborates with at-risk acute care sites to implement ultra-violet germicidal irradiation technology to further reduce healthcare-associated infections in those sites.
+The IPC program also collaborates with certain acute care sites to implement ultra-violet germicidal irradiation technology as well as canine scent detection to further reduce healthcare-associated CDI in those sites.
 The IPC Practitioners conduct detailed reviews of each CDI case to understand the factors that may have contributed to the infection.
 In addition, hand hygiene practices of healthcare providers are monitored across FH to support IPC best practices.